 - Log into cPanel.

-- Open the directory where your .htaccess file is using file manager in cPanel.
+- Navigate to your .htaccess file using file manager in cPanel.

 - Open the .htaccess file with code edit.
 At the top of the file add these lines of code:

 AddType text/html .shtml AddHandler server-parsed .shtml Options Indexes FollowSymLinks Includes AddHandler server-parsed .html .htm